LEARN MORE ABOUT SCIENCE

 In order for researchers to make progress studying pancreatic cancer, they need strategies to model the disease in the laboratory setting.
 The most commonly used tools to study pancreatic cancer are cell lines, xenograft mouse models, and genetically engineered mice.
 Read more.

-For more information about pancreatic cancer diagnosis and treatment, please contact a PanCAN Patient Services Case Manager toll-free at 877-272-6226 or email firstname.lastname@example.org.
+For more information about pancreatic cancer diagnosis and treatment, please contact PanCAN Patient Services toll-free at 877-272-6226 or by completing our contact form.
 PanCAN Patient Services Case Managers are available M-F 7am-5pm Pacific Time.